astoeckel/phd_thesis/README.md

 All *figures and illustrations* are licensed under the [Creative Commons  Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
 You may copy, modify, and redistribute these figures, as long as you clearly reference this thesis as a source.

 * **Software Source Code**
-If not stated otherwise, all software included in this repository is licensed under the [GNU General Public License (GPL), version 3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+Unless stated otherwise, all software included in this repository is licensed under the [GNU General Public License (GPL), version 3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html).